-Convictions for the Possession of illegal drugs or other drug related offences (excluding the dealing, manufacture or supply of drugs, for which there is a separate guideline at 5.1.7), the applicant may will normally be required to satisfy the Local Authority that they are free of addiction subject to a licence being granted.
+Possession of illegal drugs or other drug related offences (excluding the dealing, manufacture or supply of drugs, for which there is a separate guideline at 5.1.7), the applicant will normally be required to satisfy the Local Authority that they are free of addiction subject to a licence being granted.

-- (a) First offence will normally revoke suspend for up to 6-12 months or refuse to renew.
-A new licence will not normally be granted for 3 5 years following the date of conviction, caution, expiry of a prison sentence or in the absence of these the date of offence or relevant incident. - (b) Repeat offences will normally revoke or refuse to renew.
-A new licence will not normally be granted for 5 7 years following the date of conviction, caution, expiry of a prison sentence or in the absence of these the date of offence or relevant incident.
+- (a) First offence will normally revoke or refuse to renew.
+A new licence will not normally be granted for 5 years following the date of conviction, caution, expiry of a prison sentence or in the absence of these the date of offence or relevant incident. - (b) Repeat offences will normally revoke or refuse to renew.
+A new licence will not normally be granted for 7 years following the date of conviction, caution, expiry of a prison sentence or in the absence of these the date of offence or relevant incident.